 Confidentiality: No employee or official of the Southeast Region Career and Technology Center may inform any individual of an affected individual's infection.
-No employee or official my release any information to the public either confirming or denying the presence within the institutional setting of a person who has contracted a significant contagious disease.
+No employee or official may release any information to the public either confirming or denying the presence within the institutional setting of a person who has contracted a significant contagious disease.
 All information given to employees or officials of the district by an affected person, their parent or guardian, or their personal physician shall remain confidential.

 Spokesperson: The Center Director is the designated person to receive information concerning the status of students, employees, and independent contractors from their physicians.
-The Director shall be the official spokesperson for the institution when information concerning affected individual becomes public, may not delegate this duty, and will work with the participating school districts Superintendents in this regard.
+The Director shall be the official spokesperson for the institution when information concerning affected individual becomes public, may not delegate his duty, and will work with the participating school district Superintendents in this regard.
 The Director may request assistance from the affected home school Superintendent in developing a plan for conflict resolution.

-Grievance Procedures - Title IX- Section 504
+GRIEVANCE PROCEDURES - TITLE IX - SECTION 504

-Any student or employee of this school district who believes he or she has been discriminated against, denied a benefit or excluded from participation, in a district education program or activity, on the basis of sex or on the bases of handicapping condition, may file a written complaint with the compliance administrator Don Rood, Jr. Director, Southeast Region Career & Technology Center, 2101 North 9th Street, Wahpeton, ND 58075; (701) 642-8701
+Any student or employee of this school district who believes he or she has been discriminated against, denied a benefit or excluded from participation, in a district education program or activity, or the basis of sex, on the bases of handicapping condition, may file a written complaint with the compliance administrator Dan Spellerberg, Director.
+Southeast Region Career and Technology Center, 2101 North 9th Street, Wahpeton, ND 58075; (701) 642-8701.

 The compliance administrator shall review the written complaint and a written response shall be mailed to the complainant within ten working days after receipt of the written complaint.
-A copy of the written complaint and the compliance administrator's response shall be sent to the Director.
+A Copy of the written complaint and the compliance administrator's response shall be sent to the Director.
 If the complainant is not satisfied with such response, he or she may submit a written appeal to the Board of Education indicating with particularity the nature of disagreement with the response and his or her reasons underlying such disagreement.
 The Southeast Region Career and Technology Center Board of Education shall consider the appeal at its next regularly scheduled board meeting following the receipt of the response.
 The Board of Education shall permit the complainant to address the Board concerning his or her complaint and shall provide the complainant with its written decision in the matter as expeditiously as possible following completion of the hearing.

-Any student or employee of the Southeast Region Career and Technology Center is entitled to submit any complaint of alleged discrimination of the basis of sex to the Regional Office for Civil Rights of the United States Department of Human Services by sending the complaint to:
+Any student or employee of the Southeast Region Career and Technology Center is entitled to submit any complaint of alleged discrimination based on sex to the Regional Office for Civil Right or the United State Department of Human Services by sending the complaint to:

-Office for Civil Rights Chicago Office U.S. Department of Education 500 W. Madison Street Suite 1475 Chicago, IL 60661 Telephone: 312-730-1560 Fax: 312-730-1576 TDD: 312-730-1609 Email: OCR.Chicago@ed.gov
+Office for Civil Right, Chicago Office U.S. Department of Education 500 W. Madison Street Suite 1475 Chicago, IL 60661 Telephone: 312-730-1560 Fax: 312-730-1576 TDD: 312-730-1609 Email: OCR.Chicago@ed.gov